kelvintrankhoiminhconsulting-jpg/Synthetic-Hospital-Analytics/README.md

 ## Dataset

-The dataset contains five related tables:
+The dataset contains five related tables.
+The original source data is synthetic and was processed locally using Python and pandas.
+Cleaned datasets used for the Power BI analysis are included in this repository.

 - **Patients** - patient demographic and geographic information
 - **Encounters** - patient healthcare encounters and associated costs